davaus80/davaus80.github.io/_publications/2024-medbind.md

 citation: 'Yuan Gao, Sangwook Kim, David E Austin, Chris McIntosh (2022).
 MEDBind: Unifying Language and Multimodal Medical Data Embeddings. arxiv'
 ---

-This paper was the result of my work with Drs.
-Lee and Wang over my internship in the summer of 2020.
-This experience prompted me to switch from mechanical engineering to computer science.
+This paper was the result of my work with Dr. Chris McIntosh at the University of Toronto and University Health Network.

 Available from [my website](https://davaus80.github.io/files/miccai_medbind_arxiv_preprint.pdf)